leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

       The detail size is based the size of the brush itself, where full detail will create topology the size of the brush radius itself.

+.. _bpy.ops.sculpt.detail_flood_fill:

+Detail Flood Fill
+   When using *Constant* or *Manual* *Detailing*, this option is made available, allowing you to fill the entire object with a uniform detail, based on the detail size.

+.. _bpy.types.Sculpt.use_smooth_shading:

 Smooth Shading
    Toggles whether mesh faces are smooth or flat-shaded.
    In dynamic-topology mode all faces have the same type of shading.

-Detail Flood Fill
-   When using *Constant* or *Manual* *Detailing*, this option is made available, allowing you to fill the entire object with a uniform detail, based on the detail size.

 .. _bpy.types.Brush.topology_rake_factor: